Mews/py-roblox-bot/README.md

 A python library to control the roblox character and interact with game ui through keyboard inputs

-This library uses ```pydirectinput``` to control the keyboard and ensures that the roblox window is in focus to avoid unintentional consequences of sending keyboard inputs
+This library uses ```pydirectinput``` to control the keyboard

+It has a decorator to ensure that the roblox window is in focus before sending keyboard inputs

+There is also a global failsafe that can be triggered using _**control + m**_ to avoid your bot getting out of control
+-   The failsafe hotkey can be changed using `set_failsafe_hotkey`

 ## Installation